 Learning these skills in college will help prepare you for different areas of work and life, alongside the specialized skills you pursue.

 A liberal arts college is something to consider if you are scouting universities.
-To learn more about what it is like to attend a Christian liberal arts college, get our guide.
+To learn more about what it is like to attend a Christian liberal arts college, plan a visit.